-With more than 16,000 total acres in production, Yocha Dehe owns one of the most diverse farming operations in Yolo County and is one of the few tribes with expanding agriculture in California.
-Of the 2,100 acres currently being farmed, 250 acres are certified organic, and more than 1,200 acres of the Tribe’s land are in permanent conservation easements.
+With over 17,000 acres in production, Yocha Dehe owns one of the most diverse farming operations in Yolo County and is one of the few tribes with expanding agriculture in California.
+Of the 2,200 acres currently being farmed, 250 acres are certified organic, and more than 1,200 acres of the Tribe’s land are in permanent conservation easements.

 Our Tribe takes great pride in managing and cultivating more than 16 different crops and using best practices for sustainable farming.
 Natural systems include the use of beneficial insects, cover crops, mulching, drip systems and careful crop rotation cycles.
 In partnership with Cache Creek Conservancy and the US Fish and Wildlife Service, the Tribe is also removing invasive species that displace wildlife-friendly plants and increase erosion and flooding in the Capay Valley.